stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 module Tutorial1
 ```

-A module name consists of a list of identifiers seperated
+A module name consists of a list of identifiers separated
 by dots and must reflect the folder structure plus the module
 file's name.